 What Is The Penalty for Not Paying Payroll Taxes?

-Do you own a small business?
+Do you own a small business in Jackson or the surrounding areas?
 Among the most important federal and state laws that you as a business owner must comply with is the requirement to collect, report, and pay payroll taxes.
 The federal and state payroll taxes include:

 Federal and state income taxes